-Use the GRAX Restore Mapping to set a default value for a custom field on each object that you would like to be exempt.
-Since GRAX will then update this 'flag' field upon restore, you can use this field for exemptions within the validation rule, for instance.
+Use the GRAX Restore Mapping feature to set a default value for a custom field on each object that you would like to be exempt.
+Since GRAX then updates this 'flag' field upon restore, you can use this field for exemptions within the validation rule, for instance.

-Customers also will often implement an approval process for restores where there is one superuser designated for restoring records and other users must submit request for restore with reasoning.
-Oftentimes, business users will think they need to restore a data but really they just need to view certain information about the archived record.
+Customers also often implements an approval process for restores where there is one superuser designated for restoring records and other users must submit request for restore with reasoning.
+Oftentimes, business users think they need to restore data but really they just need to view certain information about the archived record.
 We always recommend first seeing if the restore use case can be solved with GRAX search and visualization options, before confirming if you actually do want to insert new records into your environment.

-When you restore an archived record, this will create a brand new record (with a new Salesforce ID).
-Salesforce does not have a 'restore' function, GRAX uses the 'create' call, so this will be a new ID.
+When you restore an archived record, this creates a brand new record (with a new Salesforce ID).
+Salesforce doesn't have a 'restore' function, GRAX uses the 'create' call, so this makes a new ID.

-When selecting and restoring multiple records at a time, GRAX will restore the most recent version of the record
+When selecting and restoring multiple records at a time, GRAX restores the most recent version of the record

-Always conduct initial validation in a dev environment, and then follow that up by validating fully in a staging/full sandbox.
+Always conduct initial validation in a development environment, and then follow that up by validating fully in a staging/full sandbox.
 Expect to run into a few of the 'gotchas' outlined in this article.
-While GRAX facilitates the restore process, each org is different and you must rely on your Admin and/or SI to conduct the proper testing and validation.
+While GRAX facilitates the restore process, each org is different and you must rely on your administrator and/or SI to conduct the proper testing and validation.

 In larger, more complex Salesforce environments, GRAX recommends setting up policies and procedures specifically for the restore process.
 Given that the restore process is essentially equivalent to inserting records (potentially multiple records and relationships) a careful analysis of potential impacts is necessary.
 This article provides several considerations to work into your validation and go live process, but in general we have found that following these high level steps result in successful implementations of GRAX: